McClellan-Palomar Airport FAQs

 The County makes every effort to educate pilots regarding VNAP and strongly encourages following these procedures.
 However, fines cannot be levied in conjunction with a voluntary program, and the VNAP must remain voluntary as mandated by the FAA.

-- How does the airport staff communicate local noise mitigation procedures to pilots?
+How does the airport staff communicate local noise mitigation procedures

 The airport staff makes every effort to educate pilots regarding noise abatement by providing local and transient pilots with an informational program consisting of speaker's presentations, brochures, airport signage, web sites, direct mailings, notification in manuals and providing information to flight schools to follow the VNAP.
 The support of various aviation organizations, both locally and nationally, help to educate and encourage pilots to follow the VNAP.
 The process of education requires a continual course of outreach to contact as many pilots using the airport as possible.
 Besides the Palomar-based pilots, there is the potential that any of the 62,606 California resident pilots, or the many more across the nation, could fly at Palomar on any given day.
 The noise mitigation program is supported by various national and local aviation organizations that assist in educating and encouraging Palomar and transient pilots to avoid noise sensitive areas.